Preschool Letter G

 And a beginning sounds worksheet!
 Letter g is available here, but if you’d like the complete unit, you can get it in my TpT store here!

-The Measured Mom now has lowercase letters available and we were so delighted to have them!!
+The Measured Mom now has lowercase letters available and we were so delighted to use them!!

 And then – something new and oh-so-exciting!!!
 We are learning to read!!!
 CVC words, of course, and we LOVED every moment!